Expert medical and surgical care in Thailand

 Days 2–4

 Pain and discomfort settle progressively with oral medication.
 Increased fluid intake flushes remaining fragments.
-If a temporary ureteric stent was placed, it may cause mild bladder irritation — this is normal and resolves once the stent is removed.
+If a temporary ureteric stent was placed, it may cause mild bladder irritation.
+This is normal and resolves once the stent is removed.
+After general anaesthesia for ureteroscopy or PCNL, do not drive for 24 to 48 hours, so arrange private transport for any travel around Bangkok in these early days.

 Days 5–7